Deesingh92/Savage-MMA-Gym/README.md

     - After the teaching section the users can read some reviews from others visitors.

-    - at the botton of the Visit us here the user can find links to social media, link to the studio gmail and the iframe google map location at the right side.
+    - at the botton of the Visit us here the user can find links to social media, link to the gym e-mail and the iframe google map location in the center of page, big and clear.
  #### Returning Visitor Goals:

   ##### As a returning Visitor, I want to book easyly classes and workshops: